This lemon velvet cake is luscious and easy to make. The crumb is tender and moist. A homemade cake does not have to be hard!

 Can I bake the cake ahead of time?

 Yes, cakes freeze well.
-Allow it to cool slightly.
+Allow it to cool slightly on a wire rack.
 When the cakes are cool enough to handle, wrap them in plastic wrap.
 (Be careful, the cakes are fragile when warm.)
 Once they are really wrapped well, put them in the freezer until you are ready to use them.
 You can frost them frozen or defrost them before putting on the buttercream.
 Either way works, it is a matter of preference.

 For another great lemon cake, try making a homemade lemon Bundt cake.
 It is delicious and baked in a pretty tube pan making it easy to decorate.